stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 ### Fusion without rewrite rules

-Returning to the example with `map` and `foldr`, we can re-write the functions differently using the principle we just discussed (avoiding generation of intermediate results).
+Returning to the example with `map` and `foldr`, we can re-write the functions differently using the principle we just discussed — avoiding generation of intermediate results.
 It's essential for fusion that we don't write our functions as transformations of whole lists (or whatever you have), because then we are back to the problem of creating those lists at some point.